It is bizarre but there have been several articles recently claiming that National Socialists were not socialists.

 National Socialists are a totalitarian variety of Market Socialists.
 This form of socialism holds that society should be centrally controlled but industry and commerce should be allowed to interact through market mechanisms.
 Social Democrats are also Market Socialists but they are not totalitarian.

 One of the characteristics of the far left is that they tend to shoot each other: purges are the rule rather than the exception in communist states.
 The idea that because National Socialists hated a group of revolutionary Marxists they could not be socialist is facetious.
 It is also hard to reconcile the Molotov-Von Ribbentrop Pact between Germany and the Soviet Union with a hatred of the Left.
-Indeed, Stalin respected Hitler and even when German troops were finally pouring over the Soviet frontier could not believe it was happening.
+Indeed, Stalin respected Hitler and even when German troops were finally pouring over the Soviet frontier he could not believe it was happening.

 Defining political movements by the nature of their opponents at a chosen time is false reasoning.
 The definition of National Socialism is straightforward: National Socialists are a totalitarian variety of Market Socialists.